decile-team/spear/README.md

 SPEAR is a library for data programming with semi-supervision.
 The package implements several recent data programming approaches including facility to programmatically label and build training data.

 ### SPEAR provides functionality such as
-* development of LFs/rules/heuristics for quick labeling
+* development of Labeling functions(LFs)/rules/heuristics for quick labeling
-* incorporation of automatically generated LFs
 * compare against several data programming approaches
 * compare against semi-supervised data programming approaches
 * use subset selection to make best use of the annotation efforts